NicoAmatullo/blm-instagram-bot/README.md

+# Coding by Example
+The repo found here is used as a teaching example for Parsons Summer Python Course 2020.
+It demonstrates the relative simplicity of a Python project that can be used towards a positive social purpose.

+As a teaching example, the bot.py code has been completely annotated to help students understand how the bot functions.
+The rest of the repo: the accounts.json, the Dockerfile, Colorit.py, and requirements.txt remain in their original form.

+Used with Permission from char (@blastbots on twitter and char on github) Annotated by Jason Li for Parsons School of Design

 # blm-instagram-bot
  Instagram bot that informs users using the BlackLivesMatter tag to post solid images that they may be accidentally hiding important information about the movement.
 ![Demonstration 1](https://i.imgur.com/cbW2vEY.png)